-Thanks to generous community donations, here was our 2019 impact:
+Thanks to generous community donations, see our 2022 impact:

 Pounds of Food Distributed